-After an unusually long and hot summer, the leaves are finally turning, the days are darkening and it looks like winter may just arrive on schedule.
+After an long and hot summer, the days are darkening and it looks like winter may just arrive on schedule.

-If you live in an area that is prone to harsh weather, experts say that now (early fall) is the time to take measures to prep your home for winter.
+If you live in an area that is prone to harsh weather, now is the time (if you haven't already) to take measures to prep your home for winter.
 We’ve compiled a list of their tips and broken them into two categories: What to do indoors, and what to do outdoors.

 If you’re up for getting your hands dirty (and good with a ladder) this weekend, you should be able to DIY all of these tasks.